-Test Reviews: The MPRC will also have review sessions for the Final Exam and review sessions for the CST.
-There will be 10 bonus points for attending each session.
+Test Reviews: The MPRC will also have review sessions during the weeks of tests and the final exam.
+There will be 5 bonus points for attending each session.

 Attendance: Regular class attendance is MANDATORY, and a student will obtain an 'F' grade if they have more than four unexcused absences.
 To make an absence excused, the student must immediately contact the instructor and make up the missed work within the instructor-provided deadline.